 So, should young people worry about pensions and planning early for retirement?

 Instead of worrying, which solves nothing and causes bad health anyway, they should plan.

 Pensions are mostly thought of as a savings plan for older people but in reality, they are a young person’s game.

-However, because so much of the language that is used to describe and explain pensions is confusing, they can be a turn-off to the very people that really do need to know what they are, how they work and how they can offer real benefits.
+However, because so much of the language that is used to describe and explain pensions is confusing, they can be a turn-off to the very people that really do need to know what they are, how they work and how planning early for retirement can offer real benefits.